denravonska/Gridcoin-Research/contrib/Gridcoin-DPOR/README.md

 - Neural Hashes of distributed nodes should match more often.
 - When a project fails to download stats the magnitudes of users in other projects will no longer rise.
 - Project stats are downloaded more often than 24 hours because of how frequent they can change.
 The Last-Modified header is used to determine if the full data of the file should be downloaded.
-- Stored data is never cleaned our and started from scratch.
+- Stored data is never cleaned out and started from scratch.
 The differences are changed when a stats file is newer and then magnitudes are re-calculated.
 This reduces IO on the system.

 ## Commands available
 Here is the list of commands available when the binary is built as a self-contained app named `gridcoindpor`